Diana Prince (DC Extended Universe): Theatrical cut

 In 2017, Wonder Woman stops a terrorist bomb plot at the Old Bailey in London.
 Seeing a news report that features a signal fire burning at the Shrine of the Amazons in Greece, Prince realizes that her mother had sent a message from Themyscira to warn her of an impending invasion.
 She then meets with Wayne in Gotham, explaining the history of the first invasion of Earth by the forces of Apokolips.
 While Wayne goes after Arthur Curry and Barry Allen, Prince tracks down the elusive Victor Stone.

 Stone is initially hesitant about joining the team despite providing some intel to Prince, but later joins when Steppenwolf kidnaps his father and several other S.T.A.R.
 Labs employees in an attempt to retrieve the last Mother Box.
 The team rescues the employees and takes the last Mother Box during the skirmish before Aquaman arrives and saves them from a deluge of floodwater.
 Realizing the potential of the Mother Box, Wayne decides to have the team use it to resurrect Superman, whereas Prince and Curry express skepticism.
 Allen and Stone exhume Clark Kent's body and the team successfully resurrects him in the facility used to create Doomsday, but Superman, having lost his memories, attacks the group after Cyborg accidentally launches a missile at him.
 In the skirmish, Steppenwolf takes the last Mother Box from the group as it was left unattended.
 As Superman leaves with Lois to regain his memories, the five other heroes recuperate at the Batcave.
 Prince tends to Wayne's wounds as the two apologize for some harsh words towards each other earlier.

-As the group flies to a Russian village to prevent Steppenwolf from uniting all the Mother Boxes and terraforming the Earth, Batman decides to lead a suicidal charge to distract Steppenwolf while Wonder Woman leads the others to the Mother Boxes in an attempt to get Cyborg to separate them.
-The plan ultimately fails, but Superman arrives, saving Cyborg from being killed by Steppenwolf and assisting Allen with evacuating the villagers.
-Steppenwolf is ultimately defeated as Superman freezes his axe with his frost breath while Wonder Woman shatters it.
-Overcome with fear, Steppenwolf is attacked by his own Parademons as they all teleport back to Apokolips.
-Following the team's victory, Prince and Wayne decide to expand the operations of the team, now named the Justice League, and Diana begins to serve more openly as Wonder Woman.